NiklasTreml/setup-script/README.md

 # Summary of what this script will do:

+## Important
+This script is intended to be run as root on a fresh install of ubuntu, it will ask for user to create, which will also be added to the group docker.

 ### Software Installs

 - apt-get update and apt-get upgrade as well as apt update